GeekfulThinkingLLC/MissionaryBox/README.md

 Header / Nav

-Update nav bar so it is a separate div from the picture imitate meundies.com
+X Update nav bar so it is a separate div from the picture imitate meundies.com

-logo in the middle like dollar shave club
+X logo in the middle like dollar shave club

-social media up on the top of the nav bar
+X social media up on the top of the nav bar

-facebook, instagram, twitter, snap chat,
+X facebook, instagram, twitter, snap chat,

 product instead of people on the sisters drop down make the picture span across the entire drop down  with the text on the picture

-make all buttons the standard blue
+X make all buttons the standard blue

 24 month subscription card container

-https://johnsonbrothersonline.com/checkout/ piggyback on this for the countries we can ship to.
+X https://johnsonbrothersonline.com/checkout/ piggyback on this for the countries we can ship to.